-3.4.7 LOW CARBON AND HIGH ACTIVITY
+3.4.10 LOW CARBON AND HIGH ACTIVITY

-- 3.4.7.1 The RTS aims to be proactive in setting an approach to reducing carbon associated with transport and travel.
+3.4.10.1 The RTS aims to be proactive in setting an approach to reducing carbon associated with transport and travel.
+An important element of this is also on maximising opportunities and support for travel which is high activity - walking and cycling - while through other measures also maximising opportunities for low carbon motorised travel, and reducing the need to travel.